jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 ## Chapter 6: Concurrency

-- Concurrency is essential in real-world systems; without it, apps feel slow and underuse the hardware’s potential.
+- Concurrency is essential in real-world systems; without it, apps feel slow and underuse the hardware's potential.
 - Temporal coupling limits flexibility by enforcing unnecessary code order, making systems harder to change and slower to respond.

 ### 33. Breaking Temporal Coupling